-Ethereum is used heavily across the crypto space which involves sending Ethereum from one exchange or wallet to another place, which incurs a fee.
+Ethereum is used heavily when sending crypto from one exchange or wallet to another place, which incurs a fee.
 In this article, we will explore how much it costs to send Ethereum, why Ethereum has a transaction fee, who pays it, and whether the Ethereum transaction fee can be lowered.

 How Much Is It To Send Ethereum?